 The following issues can cause the status to change to Unhealthy:

-- The WorkSpace is consistently using high CPU.
+- The WorkSpace has consistently high CPU utilization.

 - The agent or service that responds to WorkSpaces isn't running, or the management interface (ETH0) is turned off.